Bianca-Pasat/MOI/docs/source/isoforms.rst

    ~0 + condition

-Then diferentially expressed feaatures are collected and their sequences are annotated regarding their coding potential [CPAT], their homology with protein domains [Pfam] and the existense of any signaling sequence [signalP].
+Then diferentially expressed feaatures are collected and their sequences are annotated regarding their coding potential CPAT, their homology with protein domains Pfam and the existense of any signaling sequence signalP.
 This is performed with subworkflow functional_annotation.nf

 Next step of the analysis is to asses functional implications of the differentially isoform/exon usage on the expression of the different genes and isoforms.
-We provide many insightful plots for this reason under the direcorty $outdir/isovisual.
+We provide many insightful plots for this reason under the direcorty OUTDIR/isovisual.
 Moreover, we additionally provide one output specifically focused on lncRNAs and a correlation matrix between differentially expressed lncRNAs and genes.
 Lastly, we provide the R object if the user wishes to inspect the results more thouroughly.